mit-teaching-systems-lab/unconscious-bias/README.md

 > In high school, the Advanced Placement exam in Computer Science has the worst gender diversity across all courses, with 78 percent participation by men and 22 percent by women.
 Participation by students of color is 13 percent. ([College Board 2007](http://research.collegeboard.org/sites/default/files/publications/2012/7/researchreport-2007-4-ap-students-college-analysis-five-year-academic-careers.pdf))

 This also impact AP mathematics, where boys consistently outnumber girls by up to 10,000 students.
 It's even more pronounced in STEM programs in career and technical education, where females only make up 25% of students ([Office for Civil Rights 2012](http://www2.ed.gov/about/offices/list/ocr/docs/gender-equity-in-education.pdf)).

-## How does implicit bias fit in?
-While these outcomes show that we have work to do in terms of equity, it's complicated to understand all the factors contributing to these different outcomes and what we can do about it.
-One promising line of research from psychology is implicit bias, which has been studied extensively over the last 15 years.